ibm-cloud-docs/satellite/providers.md

 ```
 {: screen}

-### VXLAN encapsulation for AWS hosts
-{: #aws-reqs-vxlan}

-When you use hosts from this provider to set up a {{site.data.keyword.satelliteshort}} location and create a {{site.data.keyword.openshiftlong_notm}} cluster in that location, the cluster's Calico network plug-in is created with IP in IP encapsulation.
-To access the {{site.data.keyword.openshiftshort}} web console for your cluster, you must change the IP in IP encapsulation protocol to VXLAN encapsulation instead.
-For more information, see step 7 in [Creating {{site.data.keyword.openshiftshort}} clusters in {{site.data.keyword.satelliteshort}}](/docs/satellite?topic=openshift-satellite-clusters#satcluster-create-cli).
+### Public access to {{site.data.keyword.satelliteshort}} clusters and the {{site.data.keyword.openshiftshort}} console
-{: shortdesc}
+{: #aws-reqs-console-access}

+When you assign AWS hosts to the {{site.data.keyword.satelliteshort}} location control plane or a {{site.data.keyword.satelliteshort}} cluster, the private IP addresses of your instances are automatically registered and added to your location's DNS record and the cluster's subdomain.
+This setup prevents users from accessing the cluster from a local machine or opening the {{site.data.keyword.openshiftshort}} web console.

+To allow access to your cluster from your local machine, to run `kubectl` or `calicoctl` commands against your cluster, or to open the {{site.data.keyword.openshiftshort}} web console, you must update your cluster's subdomain and location's DNS record to use the public IP addresses of your host machines.
+Follow step 7 in [Creating {{site.data.keyword.openshiftshort}} clusters on {{site.data.keyword.satelliteshort}} from the CLI](/docs/openshift?topic=openshift-satellite-clusters#satcluster-create-cli) for more information.

+To update your location's DNS record only, follow step 8 in [Setting up the control plane from the CLI](/docs/satellite?topic=satellite-locations#control-plane-cli).

 <br />